BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

+# Research on Reactive-Ephemeral-State in component oriented frameworks
 ### Studies are done with Angular as an example for a component-oriented framework and RxJS is used as an example for a reactive programming library

+Angular, RxJS, StateManagement, EphemeralState

+---

-As this is too much text I'm afraid the important things at the end will get lost:
+As this is too much text I'm afraid the important things at the end will get lost I put it here and also quote one of Richard Feynman's rules he stuck to when teaching:

-> When teaching, give credit where it's due
+> Give credit where it's due
  _Richard Feynman_

-Thanks to:
 - [@niklas_wortmann](https://twitter.com/niklas_wortmann) - may be the only person on earth that read ALL THAT
 - [@juristr](https://twitter.com/juristr) - that pretended he will use it in his projects
 - [@ngrx_io](https://twitter.com/ngrx_io) - that listened to my questions and gave me good feedback
+- [musatov](https://github.com/musatov) - that sent a [PR](https://github.com/BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/pull/1) and fixed my messy demo :D

 ---